 My Russian ricotta cheese pancakes recipe makes syrniki or farmer’s cheese pancakes.
 Crunchy outside and fluffy within, these scrummy Russian pancakes are traditionally made with tvorog or farmer’s cheese.
 Hard to find outside Europe or Russian diaspora communities, I’ve long made syrniki with ricotta and they’re just as delicious.
 Serve piping hot with sour cream, jams or stewed or fresh fruit.

-This Russian ricotta cheese pancakes recipe makes syrniki or farmer’s cheese pancakes and while they’re typically called pancakes, these scrummy morsels, which are typically eaten as a breakfast treat, are more like a hybrid of American pancakes, fritters, pikelets, and baked cheesecake.
+This Russian ricotta cheese pancakes recipe makes syrniki or farmer’s cheese pancakes.
+It’s one of our best pancakes recipes and one of our best pancake recipes from around the world.
+While they’re typically called pancakes, these scrummy morsels, which are usually eaten for breakfast, but are also fantastic for an afternoon snack or post-dinner sweets, are like a hybrid of American pancakes, fritters, pikelets, and baked cheesecake.

 Russian Ricotta Cheese Pancakes Recipe for Syrniki or Farmer’s Cheese Pancakes